 Belfast Philharmonic Choir is always on the look out for new Sopranos, Altos, Tenors and Basses and we recruit at the start of each season in September.
 It may also be possible to join in January, concert schedule permitting.

-Our next Open Rehearsal is on Wednesday 5th September 2018 where prospective new members can join us for the evening and get a taste of what being in the Phil is all about.
+Our next Open Rehearsals ( ) will be on 4th & 11th September 2019 where prospective new members can join us for the evening and get a taste of what being in the Phil is all about.

 If you enjoy the experience, continue to come along and we will arrange a short audition for you.

 You could be on stage with us this December in the Waterfront Hall for our annual performance of Handel's Messiah!
 Join our mailing list or follow us on social media to be kept up-to-date with our Open Rehearsals and auditions.